syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/stepper-validation.md

 # Validating steps

-The `isValid` property in the Stepper determines the validation of a specific step in the process.
+Use the `isValid` property in the Stepper to check the status of a specific step.

-When the `isValid` property is set to `true`, it indicates that the step has successfully met the necessary criteria for completion.
-Conversely, if set to false, it suggests that the step requires additional attention or completion.
+When `isValid` is set to true, the step meets the required criteria.
+If set to `false`, the step needs attention or completion.
 It provides clear feedback on the status of individual steps within the Stepper, enhancing the user interaction.